VOLUNTEER TRAINING REQUIREMENTS

 Additional Note for Veterinary and Veterinary Technician Students

 We take patient care very seriously and will not allow students to fumble through procedures on a live animal that could have been practiced on a model.
 The more prepared you are in advance, the more you will have a chance to do.
 Students who put time and effort into preparation will be given a great deal of responsibility.
-Those who do not prepare may scrub instruments or do paperwork for a week.
+To get the most out of your volunteer experience, it will be up to you to commit sufficient time to study and practice prior to the clinic.